Sports Offered By Season

-During the entire athletic season in which the student participates, beginning with the first day of regularly scheduled practice with any part of a sport’s squad and ending with the last contest in that sport, seven days per week, 24 hours per day, a student:
+During the entire athletic season (beginning with the first day of regularly scheduled practice and ending with the last contest) in which the student participates, the student shall not:

-It is not a violation for a student to be in possession of a legally defined drug that is specifically prescribed for the student’s own use by a doctor or is used in a religious ceremony.
+- Use, consume, have in possession, buy sell or give away marijuana or any substance defined by law as an illegal drug or controlled substance.
+(It is not a violation for a student to be in possession of a legally-defined drug that is specifically prescribed for the student’s own use by a doctor or is used in a religious ceremony.)

-Student-athletes’ conduct in and out of school will be such as to bring no discredit to the athletes, their parents, the school or the team.
+- Display conduct in and out of school will bring discredit to the athletes, their parents, the school or the team.

 Penalties For Violating Training Rules

-Violations of major training rules can result in suspension from team/squad as designated by the policies related to interscholastic athletics.
+Violations of major training rules can result in suspension from team as designated by the policies related to interscholastic athletics.

 First violation: After confirmation of the first violation, the student shall lose eligibility for the next athletic contest in which the student is a participant.

-Second violation: After confirmation of the second violation, the student shall be dismissed from the sport’s squad for which he or she is participating for the remainder of the season.
+Second violation: After confirmation of the second violation, the student shall be dismissed from the sport’s team for which they are participating for the remainder of the season.